 Just as there are lentils of all kinds, there are different uses for different types of lentils.
 Red lentils get mushy when cooked, so they’re good for soups, stews, and chilis.
 Brown, French, and black or beluga lentils hold their shape when cooked so they’re good in veggie meatballs, burgers, or any other recipe where you want a chunky texture.

 Ready for recipes?
 We’re right there with you.
-Try these 15 awesome recipes where lentils are the perfect stand-in for meat.
+Try these 15 awesome recipes from our Food Monster App where lentils are the perfect stand-in for meat.

 1. Lentil, Walnut, and Millet Meatballs

 If you’ve ever had meatballs made from seitan, textured vegetable protein, or even tofu, you know that it’s possible to make delicious meatless meatballs.
 But did you know, you can make meaty and hearty meatballs from legumes, grains, and nuts?
 It’s true!
 Molly Patrick‘s Lentil, Walnut, and Millet Meatballs are combined with onions, tomato paste, and spices and herbs for flavor, and then baked until brown and crispy.
 Toss these meatballs on a blanket of spinach leaves and brown rice pasta, add some cashew cheese if your heart desires it, and dig in.

 The challenge that most run into when it comes to making homemade veggie burger patties is that they tend to quickly fall apart.
 The great thing about Sonnet Lauberth‘s Hearty Lentil and Brown Rice Burgers is that they hold together surprisingly well.
 They are hearty, flavorful, and go well with barbecue sauce or any of your other favorite burger toppings.
 If you don’t own a barbecue, they can be cooked in a pan on the stove-top for an easy weeknight meal.